 Wuhan virus death toll surpasses 50 in China, more than 300 new cases

-WUHAN: The number of confirmed deaths from a viral outbreak in China has risen to 54, with authorities in hard-hit Hubei province on Sunday (Jan 26) reporting 13 more fatalities and 323 new cases.
+WUHAN: The death toll from a virus in China has risen to 56 and the number of people infected across the country is nearing 2,000, authorities said on Sunday (Jan 26).

-The latest numbers from Hubei, the epicentre of the contagion, would put the nationwide total of confirmed infections at 1,610, based on figures previously released by the central government.
+Fifteen more people have died and at least 688 new cases of the coronavirus have now been confirmed, according to the National Health Commission.

+Among the new deaths, 13 were in Hubei, the province at the heart of the outbreak, while Shanghai reported its first death.

 President Xi Jinping warned on Saturday that China faced a "grave situation" as authorities raced to contain a respiratory illness that has caused the widespread abandonment of Chinese New Year celebrations nationwide and overwhelmed health facilities in Hubei.